-Once you begin treatment, it may take one to two months before you see improvements in sallow skin.
+Once you begin treatment, it may take 1 to 2 months before you see improvements in sallow skin.

 Certain vitamins, such as vitamin C, are also essential in acting as a shield against environmental elements like pollution.

-- vitamin A, which is found in orange fruits and veggies, such as carrots and butternut squash
+- vitamin A, found in orange fruits and veggies, such as carrots and butternut squash

-- vitamin B-12, which is found in meats and fortified cereals
+- vitamin B12, found in meats and fortified cereals

-- vitamin C, which is found in plant foods, such as citrus fruits and broccoli
+- vitamin C, found in plant foods, such as citrus fruits and broccoli

-- vitamin E, which is found in nuts and vegetable oils
+- vitamin E, found in nuts and vegetable oils

-- vitamin K, which is found in berries and dark leafy greens
+- vitamin K, found in berries and dark leafy greens

 The key to resolving vitamin deficiencies is to eat a wide variety of foods — preferably plant-based.
-If you still have sallow skin after a few weeks, check in with your doctor to see if vitamin supplements may be right for you.
+If you still have sallow skin after a few weeks, ask your doctor if vitamin supplements may be right for you.

 Cessation products can help you stop smoking gradually.
 Many over-the-counter products contain small amounts of nicotine that are decreased over time so you don’t have to quit cold turkey.

 Water is important for keeping your body hydrated — especially your skin.
-Still, there’s some conflicting information about the effects of drinking water and your skin versus retaining water on your skin with moisturizers.
+Still, there’s some conflicting information about how drinking water affects your skin, versus retaining water on your skin with moisturizers.